nugget/roon-community-dj/README.md

 * Your streaming account credentials
 * Any playback taking place on any zones other than the one you've configured for the extension.
-* Your blood type, mother's maiden name, and name of your first pet.
+* Your blood type, mother's maiden name, or the name of your first pet.

 [Roon]: https://roonlabs.com/
 [Roon Discord]: https://discord.gg/4yKPf26